Stack-to-the-Future/atelier/README.md

 ## Usage

-Atelier is runs on the designated port and opens a webpage as soon as the npm run start command is utilized.
+Atelier is run on the designated port and opens a webpage as soon as the npm run start command is utilized.
 It can also be accessed utilizing localhost:PORT directly in the browser.

 npm run test will run test suites properly.